cure-lab/SCINet/README.md

 [comment]: <> (## To-do items)

 [comment]: <> (-  Integrate GNN-based spatial models into SCINet for better performance and higher efficiency on spatial-temporal time series.
-Our preliminary results show that this feature could result in considerable gains on the prediction accuracy of some datasets (e.g., PEMSxx).)
+Our preliminary results show that this feature could result in considerable gains on the prediction accuracy of some datasets (e.g., PEMSxx)

 [comment]: <> (-  Generate probalistic forecasting results )